What accessible content is

 - Public Sector Bodies Websites and Mobile Applications Accessibility Regulations 2018 (GOV.UK)

-All public sector websites and apps must meet these regulations - even if they've been outsourced to an external supplier.
-This includes public facing websites and internal services only used by our employees.
+All public sector websites and apps must meet these regulations, even if they've been outsourced to an external supplier.

 To meet these requirements, we are responsible for:

-This means we must make sure content:
+This means we must make sure content is:

-- is navigable, readable and understandable for our users
+- navigable, readable and understandable

-Compliance does not mean 'works for everyone'
+Compliance does not mean works for everyone

 Legal compliance is the bare minimum, but does not guarantee our service will work for all our users.

-There may be other things we need to do, like::
+There may be other things we need to do, like:

 - understand users and their needs